HarounQerdachi/Mini-clock/readme.md

 # Mini Clock - Customizable Pomodoro Timer

-Welcome to Mini Clock, your personalized Pomodoro timer designed to adapt to your unique workflow!
-Customize your work and break intervals to create a tailored productivity experience that aligns with your needs.
+Welcome to Mini Clock, the Pomodoro timer designed to adapt to your unique workflow!
+Customize your work and break intervals to create a tailored productivity experience that fits your needs.
+Mini Clock empowers you to take control of your time and optimize your work sessions.

 ## Features

 ### Flexible Customization

-Adjust the number of sets, work session duration, and break length to match your preferred Pomodoro rhythm.
-Mini Clock allows you to personalize your focus sessions for optimal productivity.
+Adjust the following parameters to create your ideal Pomodoro routine:

+- Number of sets
+- Work session duration
+- Break length

 ### Intuitive Interface